 Cash Cow Franchise: April, 2010.
 The pre-orders for the yet-to-be-released DVDs of K-On second season occupied ten of the Top 13 most bought movies in amazon.com Japan.
 And this is only after the first episode of season 2 has aired, folks.
 The momentum of success and die-hard fandom set by Season 1 in 2009 does not look like it will slow down any time soon, with twenty six episodes in this season altogether.

-There's a movie coming out soon.
+A movie came out in late 2011.
 Guess what the general reaction from the fans was...